MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 Install `openpredict` locally, if you want to run **OpenPredict** in development, make changes to the source code, and build new models.

 The **OpenPredict API store its data in a  RDF triplestore**.
 We use [Ontotext GraphDB](https://github.com/Ontotext-AD/graphdb-docker) at IDS, but you are free to use any other triplestore.
-You can pass the credentials using environment variables `OPENPREDICT_USERNAME` and `OPENPREDICT_PASSWORD`
+You can pass the credentials using environment variables `SPARQL_USER` and `SPARQL_PASSWORD`

 ### Install from PyPI